The Ultimate Tax Guide for Students: Tips, Tricks, & Helpful Info

 All in all, it’s a terrible idea to avoid paying taxes.
 You’ll eventually lose much more money than any short-term savings.
 Besides, you’ll be breaking federal law.

-🤔 Do You Need to File Taxes?
+đŸ€” Do You Need to File Taxes?
 Let’s Find Out

-Let’s examine each of these aspects separately.
+Let’s examine each of these factors separately.

 Your Filing Status

-🟢 Head of household A taxpayer who has contributed more than half to maintaining a house and its residents for half the year can have lower tax rates.
+• Head of household.
+A taxpayer who has contributed more than half to maintaining a house and its residents for half the year can have lower tax rates.

 Your Income

-The IRS will take the standard deduction amount and compare it to your actual income.
+The IRS will take the standard deduction amount and compare it to your factual income.
 This means that you won’t need to file taxes if your earnings are lower than the standard deduction for your filing status.
 Check out the standard deduction rates for 2023 below:

 Filing status 2023 standard deduction